iterative/mlem.ai/content/docs/gto/get-started-dvc.md

       download: True # you can provide a specific destination path here instead of `True`
 ```

+Which means, if the Git tag that triggered this workflow registers a version or
+promotes it to a stage (like `mymodel@v1.2.3` or `mymodel#prod`), this will run
+`dvc get . mymodel`.

-## Restricting which types are allowed
+## Restricting which types are allowed [extra for now]

 To specify which `type`s are allowed to be used, you can add the following to
 your `.dvc/config`: